HUM-478 / 3 credits

 Philosophers have long been famous for their disputationes (i.e., debates).
 Indeed, exchanges play a central role in philosophy.
 Students should come to class prepared to discuss the mandatory reading assignments.
 The selected mandatory readings are, generally speaking, short and accessible, and they stand out as pleasant, if not entertaining, reads that shaped the subsequent philosophical discussion.
 The more difficult the readings will be, the fewer pages will be assigned so that students have time to engage with the readings and reflect on them.
 Furthermore, the instructor will provide advice on how to read efficiently, particularly on how to read philosophy efficiently.

 The main mission of students with regard to readings and class materials is to reflect on them and come up with their own questions, thoughts, objections, claims, and arguments.
 The goal of this course is not for the students to remember every detail of the readings or the course materials.
 Readings and class materials are starting points to help students develop their own thoughts on emotion, value, and the self.
-In fact, some of the best extant philosophy results from "misunderstanding" or "misreading" some idea in past philosophical works and building on that misunderstanding to get closer to the truth of a certain matter.
+In fact, some excellent philosophy is the result of a "misunderstanding" of some idea found, for example, in classical philosophy.

 Note: The instructor may adjust the content and structure of the course described above to a reasonable extent, in particular at the beginning of the semester, when the instructor will be able to assess more accurately the needs of enrolled students.
-The guest lecture mentioned above is yet to be confirmed and is subject to approval by the College of Humanities.
+The guest lecture mentioned above is yet to be confirmed and is subject to approval by the SHS program.

 Keywords